 Understanding Kidney Stones from an Ayurvedic Perspective

-Vata Imbalance: Excessive consumption of dry, cold, and processed foods can aggravate Vata, leading to the accumulation of toxins and formation of kidney stones.
+Vata Imbalance: Excessive consumption of dry, cold, and processed foods can aggravate Vata, leading to the accumulation of toxins and the formation of kidney stone removal surgery through urethra.

 Pitta Imbalance: High intake of spicy, sour, and salty foods can lead to an excess of Pitta, causing inflammation and irritation in the urinary tract, which may contribute to stone formation.